CPR Instructor Certification Programs with Career Info

 CPR instructor certification programs prepare candidates to teach and certify individuals in CPR courses.
 Participants typically don't get certified through the program, unless it is a program offered by a certifying agency, and must go through certification steps to complete their training.
 After completing a program and certification process, individuals are ready to perform CPR procedures and explain how to perform those procedures to others.
 Some CPR instructor courses may also include instruction in first aid and usage of Automated External Defibrillator (AED).

+Depending on the program, applicants may need to be a certain age, be previously certified in CPR and have completed prior instructor training.
 Upon completion of a program, participants are able to demonstrate the correct CPR techniques, define the related terminology, recognize and explain the warning signs of heart attacks, strokes, and other life threatening conditions, explain the steps and processes of administering life-saving techniques to infants, children, and adults, correctly use visual and instructional aids to explain life-saving procedures, and evaluate others who are learning CPR.

 To enroll in a CPR instructor program, individuals usually have to meet minimum age requirements and hold a current CPR certification.
 Some instructor programs may be selective in who is admitted into a program, requiring individuals to pass a pre-approval screening.
 Some programs require students to complete a core or fundamental instructor program and exam before being enrolled in the main instructor program.

 Programs are usually completed over 1-3 days and involve classroom instruction and a hands-on portion where students demonstrate their skills and proficiency in CPR.
 Topics covered in a program may include:

 - CPR techniques for infants, children, and adults

 - Instructor organization

 - Safety procedures for emergency care

 Popular Career Options